-The lessee recognizes a "right of use" asset and a lease liability on the date when the lease is available for use.
+The lessee recognizes a "right of use" asset and a lease liability on the date when the identified underlying asset is available for use.

-In the initial measurement, the "right of use" asset is stated at cost, which includes the amount of the initial assessment of the lease liability, all payments to and before the lease date less amounts for incentives, all initial direct costs and the provision for costs associated with the dismantling and relocation of the asset.
+In the initial assessment, the "right of use" asset is stated at cost, which includes the amount of the initial assessment of the lease liability, all payments to and before the lease date less amounts for incentives, all initial direct costs and the provision for costs associated with the dismantling and relocation of the asset.